stackbit-projects/interesting-chili-f8ad4/content/pages/blog/my-arkwright-application-experience.md

 The Arkwright Online Application Form has 4 main sections

-1.  **Beyond School/College: **This requires you to explain your preferred discipline of engineering, what inspired you and your career aspirations.
+1.  **Beyond School**: This requires you to explain your preferred discipline of engineering, what inspired you and your career aspirations.

 2.  **STEM Project:** This requires you to write up a detailed report of your project which displays aptitude in your chosen discipline of engineering.

 3.  **Engineering Interests:** This requires you to give details of any current or recent interests, activities, hobbies or projects that you have participated in which    demonstrate your engineering interests.

 4.  **Leadership Skills:** This requires you to provide examples of where you have shown leadership, e.g. mentoring, DofE, volunteering.

 Your application will be marked out of 50 marks and will determine whether you are allocated an interview.
 For more help with this, see my linked resources at the bottom of the article which includes a guide, an admissions form and example projects with examiner feedback.

 ## Arkwright Aptitude Exam